Chance-Constrained Set Covering with Wasserstein Ambiguity: Numerical Experiments

-Fig.~\ref{fig:exps-delta-vs-oos} displays the impact of \(\delta\) on reliability of the (\DRCCbC{}) and (\SAA{}) optimal solutions.
-We notice that the reliability of (\DRCCbC{}) increases as \(\delta\) becomes larger.
+Fig.~\ref{fig:exps-delta-vs-oos} displays the impact of \(\delta\) on out-of-sample performance of the (\DRCCbC{}) and (\SAA{}) optimal solutions.
+We notice that the out-of-sample performance of (\DRCCbC{}) increases as \(\delta\) becomes larger.
 This makes sense because the larger the radius \(\delta\) is, the more distributions the Wasserstein ball \(\mathcal{P}\) includes, and accordingly the more likely (\DRCCbC{}) generates a solution feasible with respect to \(\Probt{}\).
-The (\SAA{}) model, however, yields a low reliability.
+The (\SAA{}) model, however, yields a low out-of-sample performance.
 Specifically, Fig.~\ref{fig:exps-delta-vs-oos-a} shows that, with a proper choice of \(\delta\), (\DRCCbC{}) is able to provide a reliable solution satisfying the chance constraint even when the training data is very limited.
 In contrast, (\SAA{}) does not return a feasible solution even if the size of training data has a tenfold increase.